"A well equipped theatre with three medical practitioners on scrubs"

 WHO’s Contributions

-The World Health Organization has also been instrumental in supporting Uzbekistan’s healthcare development.
+The World Health Organization has also been instrumental in supporting Uzbekistan’s development.
 WHO has provided technical assistance, conducted research, and promoted global health standards.
 Some of WHO’s key contributions include:

 • Health Systems Strengthening: WHO has worked with the Uzbek government to strengthen the country’s healthcare systems, focusing on areas such as health financing, human resources, and quality assurance.